valantic/pimcore-elastica-bridge/README.md

 1. Configure the Elasticsearch client in `app/config/config.yml`
 2. Define the mapping between an Elasticsearch document and a Pimcore element by implementing `\Valantic\ElasticaBridgeBundle\DocumentType\DocumentInterface`
 3. Define the Elasticsearch index by implementing `\Valantic\ElasticaBridgeBundle\Index\IndexInterface`
-4. Define how a document is persisted in an index by implementing `\Valantic\ElasticaBridgeBundle\DocumentType\Index\IndexDocumentInterface`
+4. Define how a document is persisted in an index by implementing `\Valantic\ElasticaBridgeBundle\Document\IndexDocumentInterface`

 ## Indexing